webo-agency/en/content/uslugi/sklepy-internetowe.md

 ---
 maxWidth: 800
 button.link: https://www.webo.agency/kontakt
-button.title: 'Skontaktuj się'
+button.title: 'Get in touch'
 ---

 #subtitle
-*-/* Nie wiesz jakąofertę wybrać?
+*-/* Not sure what solution to choose?

 #title
-### Dowiedz się które rozwiązanie będzie optymalne dla Twojego biznesu
+### Find out which solution will be optimal for your business

 ::::
 :::